Kanaries/pygwalker/README.md

 # Features
-PyGWalker is a Python library that simplifies data analysis and visualization workflows by turning pandas DataFrames into interactive visual interfaces.
+PyGWalker is a Python library that simplifies data analysis and visualization workflows by turning pandas, polars, and pyarrow table data into interactive visual interfaces.
 It offers a variety of features that make it a powerful tool for data exploration:
 - ##### Interactive Data Exploration:
     - Drag-and-drop interface for easy visualization creation.